 We hold corporate and institutional violators accountable through our dual approaches: direct support to communities and policy advocacy.

 We assist communities to defend their rights through complaints to accountability offices tied to projects that cause harm.
-Through complaints requesting dispute resolution and investigations, we have supported communities in 21 countries.
-We have prevented abuses in Mexico, caused redesign of a projects in Papua New Guinea, and assist with a complex community-company dialogue processes in Mongolia.
+For example, through complaints requesting dispute resolution and investigations, we have supported communities to prevent abuses in Mexico, compel redesign of a project in Papua New Guinea, and assist with a complex community-company dialogue processes in Mongolia.